python/cpython/Doc/library/pprint.rst

-The formatted representation keeps objects on a single line if it can, and breaks them onto multiple lines if they don't fit within the allowed width, adjustable by the same name parameter defaulting to 80 characters.
+The formatted representation keeps objects on a single line if it can, and breaks them onto multiple lines if they don't fit within the allowed width, adjustable by the *width* parameter defaulting to 80 characters.

 Dictionaries are sorted by key before the display is computed.